 You can call 'em tiger stripes if you want, but when it comes down to it: no woman wants stretch marks.
 But unfortunately, they are an annoying reality of life, like knuckle hair and lowered metabolism.
 According to BabyCenter, at least half of women will get those silver scars during pregnancy (although that sounds like very modest estimates to me!).

 That said, I will give you one guess to what our #1 customer inquiries are about.
-Are expectant Mamas most worried about trying to prevent morning sickness or producing an increase in breast milk?
-Or maybe a breastfeeding nipple butter for their chapped nips?
+Are expectant Mamas most worried about trying to prevent morning sickness or to increase your breastmilk?
+Maybe a breastfeeding nipple butter for your chapped nips?
 Noooope.
-The most prevalent concern expressed by Moms (always with a glint of hope and desperation is their eyes!) is:
+The most prevalent concern expressed by our Mama's is:

 I've rounded up the most popular questions asked by our Mamas about our stretch marks lotion Tummy Butter.
 It's everything you wanted to know about keeping those tiger stripes far, far away!